Furkanus/SpriteKitJoystick/README.md

 # SpriteKitJoystick
-If you need Joystick for Spritekit analyze
+If you need Joystick for Spritekit analyze this project